 All volunteers will work at the Gekkos School or Blue Dot hub; we are not able to arrange a custom volunteer experience for parents.
 The reason for including parents together with students is to foster a sense of family bonding through service and cross-cultural interactions.
 The parents will not be asked to be group leaders or chaperones, as there will be staff on site both from the Greek America Foundation and Iliaktida.

 Dates: Arrival in Lesvos July 1.
 Program begins on Monday, July 2 and concludes on Sunday, July 22.

-Program Cost: $3,500 per person not including airfare and personal incidentals
+Program Cost for Volunteers: $3,500 per person not including airfare and personal incidentals

 - Lodging at the Hotel Heliotrope, a four star seaside hotel near the Mytilene city center.
 The hotel has a pool and wireless internet.

 - Weekday lunch and dinner.
 Dinner will be at the hotel while a bagged lunch will be provided for takeaway.

 - Weekend excursions on the island of Lesvos.

 - Daily transportation from the hotel to volunteer sites and activities.

 - On-site program staff from both the Greek America Foundation and Iliaktida.
 Program staff will provide oversight and support to participants.